QuantumNuke75/Unofficial-Modding-Guide/_posts/2024-08-08-mapping_gettingstartedue5.md

 ### Optional: Importing FMOD Events

-If you wish to hear the QSM or ambient sounds follow these steps, there are placeholders if you do not wish to make your project folder any bigger:
+If you wish to hear the QSM or ambient sounds follow these steps:

 1. Navigate to `C:\SteamLibrary\steamapps\common\Ready Or Not\ReadyOrNot\Content\FMOD` and copy the `Desktop` folder.
 2. Navigate to your projects `...Content\FMOD` folder and paste the `Desktop` folder here.